petercoles/Themes/readme.md

     ],
 ```

-then register the middleware in your app/Http/Kernal.php file
+this will cause the themes middleware to be applied to all routes in the "web" group.
+If you have defined your own groups you can the middleware to them in your app/Http/Kernal.php file, or apply it to all routes (as below), though this manual registration will rarely be necessary.

 ```
     protected $middleware = [